tlgs/sort/README.md

 # sort

-A study of sorting algorithms using C.
+A study of sorting algorithms using C - over 15 algorithms applied exclusively to integers (`int32_t`).

 ## Motivation